 The documents below will help you prepare for the installation of the PGP Whole Disk Software on your computer.

 Installing whole disk encryption software on a computer is likely the most intense process that the hard drive will have to complete.
 Therefore, it is a good idea to perform several tasks before installing the software to be sure that the drive is healthy, and that you are not encrypting useless data that can be deleted before starting the process.

-The encryption checklist shows the steps that need to be taken to ensure a successful installation of the encyrption.
+The encryption checklist shows the steps that should be taken to ensure a successful installation of the encryption.

 The disk cleanup utility included with Windows 7 and 8/8.1 will remove data from your hard drive that is no longer needed.
 This process may help improve the performance of your system, and will be beneficial as you will not be encrypting unnecessary data.

 As time goes on, the data on a hard drive will become scattered, and device performance may suffer.
 Running a disk defragment will help improve system performance.
 The encryption software will benefit from having an uncluttered, defragmented hard disk before starting the installation.

 If your computer is attached to the university domain, you receive updates for the Windows operating system automatically every month.
 However, there may be device drivers that are specific to the make and model of the computer you are using that should be updated before proceeding with the encryption installation.

 Older versions of the encryption software provided by the university may already be present on your computer.
 In these cases you will need to contact your tech support personnel to assist in removing the software before installing PGP Whole Disk Encryption.
 You also need to verify that "Bitlocker" - the encryption product provided by Microsoft Windows, is not already installed.